Uniform in time weak propagation of chaos on the torus: Uniform weak propagation of chaos for McKean-Vlasov equations

 for a new centring constant $k(t)$.
-Using now an upper bound for $p_{\psi}$ and assuming without any loss of generality that the constant $C$ right above is large enough (as long as it only depends on $\kappa$), we obtain that
+Using now an upper bound for $p_{\psi}$ and assuming w.l.o.g. that the constant $C$ right above is large enough (as long as it only depends on $\kappa$), we obtain that

 Using the fact that $Q(t,\cdot) - \bar q_{1/2} (p_{\psi} -1)$ has zero mean, we deduce that